James4Ever0/notes/chatgpt clones, computer automation with ai.md

 someone prefers [bert4keras](https://github.com/bojone/bert4keras) since it implements multiple LLM into Keras, also easy for GPT-2 LoRA training (by adding a single layer)

-people love to post uncensorable links and torrents to
+people love to post uncensorable links and torrents to internet ar

 ## computer automation with ai